NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

 ## Identity Provisioning and Management
 Identity provisioning and management are the process of creating and assigning a verifiable digital identity to an agent.

-* Initial Trust Establishment: Intial trust can be established through one or more of the following trust anchors, including, but are not limited to: a manufacturer-embedded immutable credential like an IDevID certificate; a hardware root of trust like a Trusted Platform Module (TPM) or Hardware Security Module (HSM); identity documents like an AWS Instance Identity Document or an Azure Managed Service Identity token.
+* Initial Trust Establishment: Initial trust can be established through one or more of the following trust anchors, including, but not limited to: a manufacturer-embedded immutable credential like an IDevID certificate; a hardware root of trust like a Trusted Platform Module (TPM) or Hardware Security Module (HSM); identity documents like an AWS Instance Identity Document or an Azure Managed Service Identity token.
 This step verifies the agent's execution environment (device, container, etc.) as trustworthy, allows the device or container to join the network, thereby enabling secure operations for all subsequent steps.

-* Credential Request: During a credential request, the agent must provide multiple proofs of its legitimacy, including, but are not limited to:
+* Credential Request: During a credential request, the agent must provide multiple proofs of its legitimacy, including, but not limited to:
-  * Proof of Possession(PoP)：A Certificate Signing Request(CSR) or other PoP forms signed with the agent's private key, demonstrating that the agent holds the private key corresponding to the requested identity.
+  * Proof of Possession (PoP)：A Certificate Signing Request (CSR) or other PoP forms signed with the agent's private key, demonstrating that the agent holds the private key corresponding to the requested identity.
-  * Remote Attestation Evidence: A set of security-relevant claims about the Target Environment submitted to a RATS Verifier(could be the ACA), which reveals operational status, health, configuration, or construction.
+  * Remote Attestation Evidence: A set of security-relevant claims about the Target Environment submitted to a RATS Verifier (could be the ACA), which reveals operational status, health, configuration, or construction.
-  * AI Bill of Materials(AIBOM):  A comprehensive inventory that details the agent's supply chain, including models, datasets, configurations, dependencies, and related infrastructure.
+  * AI Bill of Materials (AIBOM):  A comprehensive inventory that details the agent's supply chain, including models, datasets, configurations, dependencies, and related infrastructure.
 This prevents the use of vulnerable AI components.
   * Provider Endorsement: A digital signature or credential from the Agent Provider, ensuring the agent originated from a trusted source.
   * Identity Binding: A cryptographic binding to a specific human user or an organizational role to specify on whose behalf the agent operates and its authorized scope.

 * Credential Issuance: The ACA validates proofs and requests from the above two steps, if passed, it issues an agent-specific credential that may include its owner or requester identity, capabilities, locator, acceptable validation methods for the ARS.

-* Credential Lifecycle Mangement: The ACA not only issues credentials but also defines and enforces revocation policies.
+* Credential Lifecycle Management: The ACA not only issues credentials but also defines and enforces revocation policies.
 These policies are triggered by specific events, such as a detected security compromise, the agent's scheduled decommissioning, or a key rotation.

 ## Agent Registration